StevanFreeborn/bgr/README.md

 # BGR

 This is a background removal app that uses machine learning models to remove the background from an image.
 The app is available for download [here](https://github.com/StevanFreeborn/bgr/releases).
-You'll just need to unzip the files, place them in a directory, and it to your path.
+You'll just need to unzip the files, place them in a directory, and add it to your PATH.
 You can rename the executable to your preferred name.
 The app can also be built from source using the [.NET SDK](https://dotnet.microsoft.com/download).
 If you'd like to read more about the idea and initial development behind the app you can read the blog post I wrote about it [here](https://blog.stevanfreeborn.com/building-a-background-removal-app-with-machine-learning-and-dotnet).

 ## Usage